AIanumel2025/video-clipping-agent/README.md

   cloud/datacenter IPs, including Colab — hit live during verification.
   `resolve_video()` accepts a local or Drive file path as a reliable fallback; there's no cookie-based workaround built in yet.
+- Video walkthrough not yet recorded/published.

+## Path to total autonomy (a work in progress)

+Everything in this repo assumes a human has already decided which segments are clip-worthy — that's what `make_clip` and `clip_title` in the flagged transcript represent.
+The diff/decision engine, caching, and incremental logic are all completely content-agnostic by design: nothing in `diff.py`, `decide.py`, `execute.py`, or `clip_reuse.py` reads *what* was said, only what changed.
+That's deliberate scope, not an oversight.

+Getting to a version that ingests any long-form video and transcript and decides for itself what's worth clipping would need:

+1. **A transcript segmentation adapter** — for input that isn't already in this repo's schema (raw prose, SRT/VTT, YouTube auto-captions).
+   Could reuse the existing embedding infrastructure: a similarity dip between adjacent sentences is a reasonable topic-boundary signal.
+2. **A curator module** — an LLM pass that reads the transcript and proposes which segments are worth clipping.
+Nothing in the current backend does content judgment; this is genuinely new capability, not a config change.
+3. **Explicit, configurable selection criteria** — "clip-worthy" isn't fixed.
+The 16 segments flagged in this project's real run were selected against one specific brief; a different use case needs different judgment, as an actual input, not something implicit in one prompt.
+4. **A decision on clip boundaries** — whether the curator only picks from existing segment boundaries, or can define its own spans that get mapped back onto what alignment already works with.
+5. **A human-review checkpoint before committing** — propose, don't auto-commit.
+In keeping with how this project treats mocked/estimated output everywhere else (see "What's real vs. mocked" above), an autonomous selection step should be reviewable before it drives real clip cutting, not fully unattended.
+6. **Incremental caching for selection itself** — the same content-hash caching already used for alignment and embeddings, extended one stage earlier, so re-running the curator on an edited transcript doesn't re-ask the model about segments that haven't changed.
+7. **Chunking for long transcripts** — a multi-hour video easily produces hundreds of segments, too many for one LLM call reliably; needs windowing, similar in spirit to how alignment already handles long audio.

+Items 1–3 are really one product decision — what counts as clip-worthy, for whom, at what granularity — more than three separate engineering tasks, and are worth settling deliberately before building the rest.